United Counties of Stormont, Dundas and Glengarry: Demographics

 As a census division in the 2021 Census of Population conducted by Statistics Canada, the United Counties of Stormont, Dundas and Glengarry had a population of 114637 living in 48692 of its 50802 total private dwellings, a change of from its 2016 population of 113448.
 With a land area of 3308.85 km2, it had a population density of in 2021.

 As an upper-tier municipality that excludes the City of Cornwall, the United Counties had a population of 64,824 living in 25,580 of its 27,018 total dwellings in the 2011 Census, a 0.7% change from its 2006 population of 64,374.
 With a land area of 3247.32 km2, it had a population density of in 2011.

-Politics
+Provincial and Federal Politics

-The Warden is the head of County Council in SDG and is elected annually by council members.

 Most of the United Counties, with the exception of North Glengarry, constitutes the federal and provincial electoral district of Stormont—Dundas—South Glengarry.
 North Glengarry is part of the electoral district of Glengarry—Prescott—Russell.
 Both districts are currently represented federally by Conservative MP Eric Duncan and Liberal MP Francis Drouin, and provincially by Conservative MPP Nolan Quinn and Liberal MPP Amanda Simard in Glengarry—Prescott—Russell.

+Counties Council

+The United Counties is currently governed by the Counties Council, which is composed of the mayors and deputy mayors of each municipality.
+The Counties Council is headed by the Warden, a council member who is elected annually by the other council members.

+History of the Counties Council

+From 1792 to 1849, the counties of Stormont, Dundas, and Glengarry were all part of the Eastern District.
+Until 1841, the administrative and judicial affairs of each district were overseen by the magistrates in Quarter Sessions (local justices in the district).
+District councils were created across the province (then Canada West) in 1841 by the District Councils Act; the system came into effect the following year.
+Wardens were appointed by the Governor of the province.
+Each municipality elected one person to serve on the council, or two people if the number of voters in the municipality exceeded 300.
+Elections were held annually with one-third of the council retiring at the end of each year.

+The District Councils Act was repealed in Canada West in 1849 and replaced by the Municipal Corporations Act, also known as the Baldwin Act.
+This act created the two-tier municipal system that is still used today.
+It united the counties of Stormont, Dundas, and Glengarry into one corporate body and created the Counties Council.